Research

 Request for Proposals

-The Kentucky Soybean Promotion Board (KSPB) is requesting research proposals for possible funding in fiscal year 2025 which begins July 1, 2024.
-Proposals will be accepted from interest groups until February 1, 2024.
-Funds will be available beginning July 1, 2024.
+The Kentucky Soybean Promotion Board (KSPB) will post its RFP here for possible funding in fiscal year 2027 (which begins July 1, 2026) in the fall of 2025.
+Proposals will be accepted from interested groups until February 1, 2026.
+Funds will be available beginning July 1, 2026.

 REcent research